 I like to start my day with a run along the river, and then get to work at my home office, which overlooks the beautiful mountains of Hobart.
 I often need to work into the evening to coordinate with our European team, but this flexibility is give and take – my flexible work hours allow me to take my dog out for a walk on a sunny afternoon, pop to the beach for a quick lunchtime swim, or to simply be more available for my family when I’m needed.

 What was your biggest success and biggest mess-up whilst working for Symbiotech?

-I feel my biggest success has been helping the partners grow the business from a small local start-up to one that operates across four continents.
-I work hard to stay on top of all the operational aspects of the company growth to allow the partners to seamlessly focus on our clients and projects and building the team.
-Working with the management team to attract, recruit and retain a great global team has also been a real achievement – and something I really enjoy!
+My biggest success has been helping the partners grow the business from a small local start-up to one that operates across four continents.
+Staying on top of the operational aspects of the company’s growth allows the partners to seamlessly focus on our clients and projects and build the team.
+Working with the management team to attract, recruit and retain a great global team has also been a real achievement!

 Biggest mess-up – I really can’t think of anything!

 Which new skills have you acquired since you started at Symbiotech?
 How do you use them in your daily work?
 How do they help you achieve your long term career aspirations?